 Because a spermatocele usually doesn't cause symptoms, you might discover it only during a testicular self-exam, or your doctor might find it during a routine physical exam.

 The cause of spermatoceles is unknown.
 Spermatoceles might result from a blockage in one of the multiple tubes within the epididymis that transport and store sperm from the testicle.
-Trauma and inflammation also might play a role in causing the blockage.

 A spermatocele is unlikely to cause complications.